What is Tarot? A Grounded Guide for Beginners

 Maya Britan

 A traditional tarot deck consists of 78 cards, divided into two main categories: the Major Arcana and the Minor Arcana.
-The Major Arcana contains 22 master cards, which reflect significant life events and spiritual lessons.
+The Major Arcana contains 22 Principled Tarot Cards that reflect significant life experiences and spiritual guidance.

 What Is Tarot?
 Symbolism Of Tarot Cards